aqforsyth/aqforsyth/README.md

 - 👋 Hi, I’m @aqforsyth
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning a lot in my data analytics engineering master's at GMU including AWS tools, SQL, Hadoop, Spark and more as well as gaining more experience in R, python, tableau, and more
+- 🌱 I’m currently learning a lot in my data analytics engineering master's at GMU including AWS tools, SQL, Hadoop, Spark and more as well as gaining more experience in R, python, tableau, and more.
+Through my job  am currently working a lot with r and python for data visualization as well as working towards taking the Tableau Data Analyst certification test.
 - 📫 How to reach me LinkedIn profile Allison Forsyth
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I've run 4 half marathons!